sebastianludwig/api-diff/README.md

 All output is printed to `STDOUT`.

 - `--format`: required - specifies the format of the input file (see below).
-- `--strip-packages`: optional - shorten type references by removing package qualifiers.
+- `--short-names`: optional - shorten type references by removing package qualifiers.
 - `--normalize`: optional - transform API to a common, cross-language baseline.
 Less accurate when comparing APIs of the same language but helpful when comparing across languages.
 (Early WIP)

 ### Supported Formats

-- `swiftinterface`: Swift module interface files like they are created for frameworks (with library evolution support turned on..?).
+- `swift-interface`: Swift module interface files like they are created for frameworks (with library evolution support turned on..?).
 - `kotlin-bcv`: The output of [Binary Compatibility Validator](https://github.com/Kotlin/binary-compatibility-validator).

+### Limitations

+- `kotlin-bcv` currently does not support nullability.

 ## Development